 - Page Grants: Awarded to students of color, 18–35 years old, who graduate from a Minnesota high school and attend a Minnesota post-secondary institution.
-Application available January 1–May 1, 2020.
+Application Period: January 1–May 1 of every year.

 - Free-4U: Scholarship database for high school, college, and graduate students.

 - Latino Scholarship Fund: Available to high school seniors and non-traditional students.
-Application for 2020 available March 16–April 20, 2020.
+See website for application availability.

 - Mexican American Legal Defense and Educational Fund (MALDEF): The nation’s leading Latino legal civil rights organization offers a scholarship resource guide and a scholarship for law school students.